acidanthera/BrcmPatchRAM/README.md

 	Firmwares can be stored using zlib compression in order to keep the configuration size manageable.

 After the device firmware is uploaded, the device control is handed over to Apple's BroadcomBluetoothHostControllerUSBTransport.
-This means that for all intents and purposes your device will be native on OS X and support all functionalities fully.
+This means that for all intents and purposes your device will be native on macOS and support all functionalities fully.

-It is possible to use the Continuity Activation Patch in combination with BrcmPatchRAM through Clover or through dokterdok's script: https://github.com/dokterdok/Continuity-Activation-Tool
+It is possible to use the Continuity Activation Patch in combination with BrcmPatchRAM through the bootloader or through dokterdok's script: https://github.com/dokterdok/Continuity-Activation-Tool

-Clover users can patch using KextsToPatch in config.plist.
+OpenCore users can patch using Kernel patches in config.plist.

 The patch for 10.10 is:
 ```XML